How and why schools have been implementing these simple stories...

 Additional inspirational ideas

 We've also created a collection of simple, inspirational ideas and posters to help the concepts from our books come to life in your classroom, to complement wellbeing resources you may already have in place.
 A wonderful opportunity to share the books, animations and this resource may arise during a week when the children are learning about nature or even having Forest School.
-The PDF, available free below, is aimed at children aged 5–8, however we plan to evolve these resources for older children and to include more information, so please stay connected!
+The simple downloadable PDF, available free below, is aimed at children aged 5–8, however we plan to evolve these resources for older children and to include more information, so please stay connected!

 Click on the images below to see a snapshot of our Creative Arts Week project inspired by the stories and some amazing children!